CatalaLang/catala-book/src/2-tutorial.md

 This new example will illustrate how to write more complex Catala programs by composing abstractions together.

-First, let us start with the data structure and scope for our new two-brackets tax computation.
+First, let us start with the data structure and new scope for our new two-brackets tax computation.

 ```catala
 # This structure describes the parameters of a tax computation formula that